rust-lang/rust-by-example/src/testing/integration_testing.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-Each Rust source file in `tests` directory is compiled as a separate crate.
+Each Rust source file in the `tests` directory is compiled as a separate crate.
 One
-way of sharing some code between integration tests is making module with public
+way of sharing some code between integration tests is making a module with public
 functions, importing and using it within tests.

 File `tests/common.rs`: